tdegeus/conda-forge.github.io/docs/_sources/maintainer/adding_pkgs.rst.txt

 *********************

+To submit a package to the ``conda-forge`` channel, add its ``recipe`` and licence to the ``staged-recipes`` repository and create a pull request.
+Once the pull request is merged, the package becomes available on the ``conda-forge`` channel.
+Note that contributing a package makes you the ``maintainer`` of that package.

-A maintainer is an individual who is responsible for maintaining and updating one or more feedstock repositories and packages as well as their future versions.
-They have push access to the feedstock repositories of only the packages they maintain and can merge `PR <https://conda-forge.org/docs/misc/00_intro.html#glossary>`__ into it.
-See `Maintainers Role. <https://conda-forge.org/docs/maintainer/adding_pkgs.html#maintainer-role>`__
+A maintainer is responsible for maintaining the feedstock repository and packages as well as their future versions and has push access to the feedstock repositories of only the packages it maintains.

-The list of maintainers of a feedstock package is recorded in the recipe of that package itself.
-Once you create a package, as a code owner, you automatically become a maintainer of it.
-In case you wish to be a maintainer of a certain package, you should ask for permission from its current maintainers and get your `gitub-id` added to the `recipe-maintainers` section in the recipe’s `meta.yaml`.
-`Please refer to Updating the maintainer list <https://conda-forge.org/docs/maintainer/updating_pkgs.html#updating-the-maintainer-list>`__ for detailed instructions.
+You can learn more about the roles of a maintainer `here. <https://conda-forge.org/docs/maintainer/adding_pkgs.html#maintainer-role>`__

+The sections below provide detailed instructions on contributing packages to conda-forge.

 .. _creating_recipes:

 The staging process
 ===================

-This document presents an overview over how to contribute packages to conda-forge.

 Getting Started
 ---------------